Therapy and the Experience of Being Seen

 “There is no such thing as a baby on its own.
 There is always a baby and someone else.”

-What therapy offers instead
+What therapy provides

 A quieter kind of change